ebcoop/rulesandpolicies/Rules.md

 #### 68 Provision for loss

-The board must make appropriate provision for losses in the co-operativeâ€™s accounts and when reporting to members is to indicate whether the loss is expected to continue and whether there is any real prejudice to the co-operativeâ€™s solvency.
+The board must make appropriate provision for losses in the co-operative’s accounts and when reporting to members is to indicate whether the loss is expected to continue and whether there is any real prejudice to the co-operative’s solvency.

 #### 69 Financial reports to members (CNL Part 3.3)